caracal-pipeline/caracal-docs/sphinx/manual/workers/obsconf/index.rst

     *bool*

-    Execute the obsconf worker.
+    Enable segment 'obsinfo'.

   **listobs**

     *bool*, *optional*, *default = True*

-    Run the CASA 'listobs' task to get observation information.
+    Run the CASA 'listobs' task to write the observation information to an TXT file.
+This is not executed if the TXT file already exists.

   **summary_json**

     *bool*, *optional*, *default = True*

     Run the MSUtils summary function to get observation information written as a JSON file, which can then be used to automatically configure pipeline.
+This is not executed if the JSON file already exists.

   **vampirisms**